web3-storage/w3up-cli/ReadMe.md

 1. `import settings`
 2. `export settings`
+3. `reset-settings`

-These commands will take your account settings and write them to a .json file in the directory you are in currently, or it will read a settings.json from a directory you're in an use those for the w3up settings.
+`import settings` will take your account settings and write them to a .json file in the directory you are in currently, or `export settings` will read a settings.json from a directory you're in an use those for the w3up settings. `reset-settings` will effectively delete your user settings.
+Go through the registration process again and regenerate an id and register if you want to replenish settings and if you do not have a settings.json to import.

 ## Run tests